 Freelance Tax Estimator

-Estimate self-employment and income tax burdens for 1099 independent contractors and gig workers.
+Estimate self-employment and income tax for 1099 contractors.
+Calculate quarterly estimated tax payments.

 Independent contractor setups involve unique statutory tax requirements under IRS rules.
 Because you operate as both the business entity and the production worker, you are independently liable for both halves of the federal Social Security and Medicare allocations, commonly designated as Self-Employment Tax.
 This processing tool models your exact liability so you can plan ahead.